demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 ***
 Run this command if for some reason you need to rerun the graph authentication process.
 Notes:
-- Use this command to switch between authentication flows and ensure the integration uses the appropriate token.
 - After making changes to permissions in the Azure Portal, reset the authentication to ensure that the token reflects the updated permissions.
+- This command is triggered automatically when an authentication flow type switch is detected.
+The auto resetting ensures the integration uses the appropriate token.
-- When using the `Authorization Code Flow`, after executing the command, regenerate the **Authorization code** parameter, and then run the *!microsoft-teams-auth-test* command to verify the authentication.
+- When switching the authentication type to the `Authorization Code Flow`, this command will be triggered automatically, after that you will need to regenerate the **Authorization code** parameter by running the ***microsoft-teams-generate-login-url*** command, and to verify the authentication by running the ***!microsoft-teams-auth-test*** command.

 #### Base Command